syseleven/containerday-workshops/410-sandboxing/README.md

 kubectl label <NODENAME> runtime=gvisor
 ```

-## Install gvisor on a dedicated Node
+## Install gVisor on a dedicated Node

 * Connect to the node via node-shell